Privacy-preserving Meta-analysis through Low-Rank Basis Hunting: Empirical Application

 Figure~\ref{fig:ate_scatter} summarizes the performance of \metahunt{} for the causal inference task.
 It shows the target-site ATE estimates against the corresponding empirical benchmarks, separately for each hypothesis.
 As in the prediction task, performance varies across hypotheses, reflecting differences in how informative the site-level covariates $\bW$ are for explaining cross-site heterogeneity.
 Overall, the alignment between predictions and benchmarks is weaker than in the prediction task, with smaller correlations and greater dispersion.
 This indicates the increased difficulty of ATE generalization relative to outcome prediction.

-Table~\ref{tab:ate_comparison} compares the overall performance of all methods. \metahunt{} achieves the lowest standardized RMSE (0.981), indicating the best predictive accuracy.
-Notably, only \metahunt{} and the pooling method attain standardized RMSE close to or below one.
-All meta-analytic approaches (Random-effects, Doubly-robust, and Entropy-balancing) yield values above one, although they also incorporate site-level covariates $\bW$.
-This suggests that simple meta-regression may be insufficient to capture complex cross-site heterogeneity.
+Table~\ref{tab:ate_comparison} compares the overall performance of all methods. \metahunt{} achieves both the lowest standardized RMSE (0.981) and the lowest standardized bias (0.090).
+The two individual-data benchmarks, pooling and partial-pooling, match \metahunt{} closely on bias (0.094 and 0.099, respectively) but have higher RMSE (0.992 and 1.013), despite their access to individual-level data.
+All other methods give RMSEs above one; minimax-regret in particular yields a substantially higher bias (0.371), as it does not incorporate study-level information.

 All methods based on conformal prediction achieve coverage above the nominal 95\% level.
-In contrast, methods relying on analytical variance estimates (Random-effects, Doubly-robust, and Entropy-balancing) exhibit substantial undercoverage.
-This finding is consistent with that of \citet{jin2024mixed} and suggests that these models are unable to fully account for the heterogeneity across studies.
+In contrast, methods relying on analytical variance estimates (Partial-pooling, Random-effects, Doubly-robust, and Entropy-balancing) exhibit undercoverage.
+This finding is expected and consistent with that of \citet{jin2024mixed}, suggesting that these models are unable to fully account for the heterogeneity across studies.
 Among methods with valid coverage, \metahunt{} with the weighted conformal variant attains the shortest interval length (0.660) while maintaining coverage above 95\%.
 The weighted variant of pooling method produces even shorter intervals (0.598) but dips slightly below the nominal level (0.921).

 Lastly, Figure~\ref{fig:ate_cmp} compares the hypothesis-specific performance for the causal inference task.
 Performance varies across hypotheses. \metahunt{} and the pooling method typically achieve standardized MSE around or below one, while other approaches rarely do so, indicating weaker ability to capture cross-site heterogeneity.
 Entropy-balancing is notably unstable, with large variability in MSE and generally wider intervals, likely due to difficulties in constructing stable weights under substantial covariate differences across sites.
 Methods based on conformal prediction maintain near-nominal coverage across hypotheses, whereas those using analytical variance estimates exhibit systematic undercoverage.